collocations.org

 1. change

-VERB + SHIFT
+VERB + shift

-be, represent
+be, mark, represent

 These proposals represent a dramatic shift in policy.